wtfbbqhax/DOOM-3-BFG/README.md

 Even the DVD version of Doom 3 BFG only contains encrytped data that is decoded by Steam on install.

-Fortunately, you can run Steam in Wine to install Doom3 BFG and afterwards copy the game data somewhere else to use it with native executables.
-Winetricks ( http://winetricks.org/ ) makes installing Windows Steam on Linux really easy.
+On Linux and OSX the easiest way to install is with SteamCMD: https://developer.valvesoftware.com/wiki/SteamCMD See the description on https://developer.valvesoftware.com/wiki/SteamCMD#Linux (OS X is directly below that) on how to install SteamCMD on your system.
+You won't have to create a new user.

+Then you can download Doom 3 BFG with

+> ./steamcmd.sh +@sSteamCmdForcePlatformType windows +login <YOUR_STEAM_LOGIN_NAME> +force_install_dir ./doom3bfg/ +app_update 208200 validate +quit

+(replace <YOUR_STEAM_LOGIN_NAME> with your steam login name) When it's done you should have the normal windows installation of Doom 3 BFG in ./doom3bfg/ and the needed files in ./doom3bfg/base/
+That number is the "AppID" of Doom 3 BFG; if you wanna use this to get the data of other games you own, you can look up the AppID at https://steamdb.info/

+NOTE that we've previously recommended using download_depot in the Steam console to install the game data.
+That turned out to be unreliable and result in broken, unusable game data.
+So use SteamCMD instead, as described above.

 Anyway:

-1. Install Doom 3 BFG in Steam (Windows version), make sure it's getting updated/patched.
+1. Install Doom 3 BFG in Steam (Windows version) or using SteamCMD, make sure it's getting updated/patched.

 2. Create your own Doom 3 BFG directory, e.g. /path/to/Doom3BFG/